Welcome to my homepage

-I carve freehand pipes from the highest quality materials, best available Plateau-Bruyère and olive wood.
-The stem is hand cut including the tenon by using finest German ebonite, cumberland or lucite rods stock.
+I carve freehand pipes only from highest quality materials, finest Plateau-Bruyère and some well dried Montenegrin Olive wood.
+The stem is hand cut by using finest German ebonite, cumberland or lucite rods stock.
 Most of my briar is ordered in bulk, while some is hand picked by myself and wherever the origin, all of my briar undergoes a thorough control.

 Pipe carving is a subtle yet precise art that fully reflects the pipemakers personality in his work.
-Every single pipe out of my Workshop is as a smoking instrument brought to a level for the discerning pipe smoker!
+Every single pipe out of my workshop is contemplated as a smoking instrument towards the discerning pipe smoker.